John Michael Phillips: Estate of Christopher “YNW Juvy” Thomas, Jr. versus Jamell "YNW Melly" Demons

 Christopher Thomas Jr., and Anthony Williams were shot and killed Oct.
 26, 2018, in South Florida according to the Miramar Police Department.
 The men were last seen leaving in a car with Jamell Demons, aka YNW Melly, and Cortlen Henry, aka YNW Bortlen.
 Miramar police said an investigation concluded that Demons shot and killed Williams and Thomas.
-Henry was arrested in Texas and extradited to Broward County on Feb.
-12, 2019.
-Demons turned himself in to officials in Broward County on Feb.
-13, 2019.
+Phillips filed a wrongful death lawsuit on behalf of the family of Christopher Thomas, Jr., on Oct.
+30 2020.
+As a result of accepting this case, Phillips states he has been the victim of death threats and harassment.